-The investments, business, profitability and results of operations of the Group may be adversely affected by difficult conditions in the global, South African and, with respect to the Issuer, sub-Saharan financial markets
+The investments, business, profitability and results of operations of the Group may be adversely affected by difficult conditions in the global, South African and, with respect to SBG, sub-Saharan financial markets

-The Group's business has significant holdings in South Africa, in particular through The Standard Bank of South Africa Limited ("SBSA") and its subsidiaries, with the majority of the Issuer's revenues derived from operations in South Africa.
-Therefore, the Issuer's businesses and results of operations are primarily affected by economic and political conditions in South Africa and, as a consequence of its impact on the South African economy, global economic conditions.
+The Group's business has significant holdings in South Africa, in particular through SBSA and its subsidiaries, with the majority of the Issuer's revenues derived from operations in South Africa.
+Therefore, the Issuer's business and results of operations are primarily affected by economic and political conditions in South Africa and, as a consequence of its impact on the South African economy, global economic conditions.

 In addition, the Group is an Africa focused universal financial services group with operations in nineteen countries in sub-Saharan Africa outside of South Africa (which it refers to as "Africa Regions") and satellite offices in five key financial centres and two offshore hubs.
-As a result, The Issuer's performance is also affected by its operations in sub-Saharan Africa.
-Africa Regions contributed 36 per cent. to the Issuer's headline earnings for the year ended 31 December 2021, and total assets for Africa Regions represented 18.3 per cent. of the Issuer's total assets at 31 December 2021.
-Economic and political conditions in the Africa Regions in which it operates therefore also have an impact on the Issuer's business and results.
+As a result, SBG's performance is also affected by its operations in sub-Saharan Africa.
+Africa Regions contributed 36 per cent. to SBG's headline earnings for the year ended 31 December 2021, and total assets for Africa Regions represented 18.3 per cent. of SBG's total assets at 31 December 2021.
+Economic and political conditions in the Africa Regions in which it operates therefore also have an impact on SBG's business and results.